 Overall, idiopathic focal and segmental dystonias in adults account for the largest proportion of primary dystonia syndromes.

-Due to the heterogeneity of what is called dystonia, it is difficult to come up with exact numbers.
-Estimates suggest a prevalence of 40 affected persons per 100,000 inhabitants, which corresponds to about 280,000 affected persons in Switzerland.
-The onset of the disease is usually between the ages of 30 and 50.
+Due to the heterogeneity of what is called dystonia, it is difficult to give exact numbers.
+According to the Swiss Dystonia Society (SDG), there are an estimated 8000 patients of this rare disease in Switzerland.
+The disease usually sets in between the ages of 30 and 50.
 Men and women are affected with equal frequency.

 What are the causes of dystonia?